Oudemansiella canarii: Ecology

 This species gets its energy through being a saprobe of dead or decaying wood.
-Some other organisms that O. Canarii can be associated with certain types of bacteria, such as Spirochaeta cytophaga, due their ability to break down cellulose.
-This relationship would be described as a commensalitic relationship due to the fact that the S. Cytophaga helps break down the cellulose in the decaying or rotting wood which O. Canarii uses for its nutrition.
-As previously stated, O. Canarii is a saprobe of wood in the way that it feeds off of dead or decaying wood.
-The habitat that O. Canarii can be readily found would be in tropical forests or forest that contain types of hardwood such as evergreen.
+Some other organisms that O. canarii can be associated with certain types of bacteria, such as Spirochaeta cytophaga, due their ability to break down cellulose.
+This relationship would be described as a commensalitic relationship due to the fact that the S. cytophaga helps break down the cellulose in the decaying or rotting wood which O. canarii uses for its nutrition.
+As previously stated, O. canarii is a saprobe of wood in the way that it feeds off of dead or decaying wood.
+The habitat that O. canarii can be readily found would be in tropical forests or forest that contain types of hardwood such as evergreen.
 These types of trees are commonly found in Tropical USA, Central and South America and some parts of Australia.
-The geographic distribution of O. Canarii is concentrated mostly around the tropical areas such as that as previously stated, of Argentina, tropical Central and North America, with a smaller density located in North Australia.
+The geographic distribution of O. canarii is concentrated mostly around the tropical areas such as that as previously stated, of Argentina, tropical Central and North America, with a smaller density located in North Australia.

-Overall Biology and Relevance for Humans
+Overall biology and relevance for humans

-O. Canarii is indeed economically important for humans because, like some Agaric fungi, are edible.
+Oudemansiella canarii is indeed economically important for humans because, like some agaric fungi, are edible.
 In a study by Turk Pharmacology, it was found that O. Canarii was found to have antioxidative properties.
 Additionally, the study yielded several bioactive and beneficial components such as “phenol, flavonoid, ascorbic acid, B-Carotene, and lycopene” (Acharya et al., 2019).
 These are all compounds that are beneficial to the human gastrointestinal tract.
-Throughout O. Canarii's geographic distribution, it is found as a gastronomic delicacy.
-O. canarii has been well studied for its significant antimicrobial activities against C. albicans, C. glabrata, C. krusei, C. tropicalis and C. sphaerospermum(Acharya et al., 2019).
-The extract of O. Canarii was shown to have antibacterial activity against the Gram positive bacterial pathogen, Staphylococcus aureus, but this cannot be explained by the presence of strobilurins, which are selective antifungal agents (Niego et al., 2021).
+Throughout the range of O. canarii, it is found as a gastronomic delicacy.
+O. canarii has been well studied for its significant antimicrobial activities against C. albicans, C. glabrata, C. krusei, C. tropicalis and C. sphaerospermum (Acharya et al., 2019).
+The extract of O. canarii was shown to have antibacterial activity against the Gram positive bacterial pathogen, Staphylococcus aureus, but this cannot be explained by the presence of strobilurins, which are selective antifungal agents (Niego et al., 2021).
 Therefore, Oudemansielloid species could turn out to be a source of novel potent compounds with antimicrobial properties, once they have been studied more thoroughly.

-In terms of cultural significance, there were no significant findings of O. Canarii specifically (Acharya et al., 2019).
-Additionally, as previously stated, the significant use of O. Canarii by humans is, along with many other Agarics and Basidiomycota, is an edible delicacy.
-The previously mentioned study about the economical importance to humans also delved into the biochemistry and cellular biology of O. Canarii.
-(Acharya et al., 2019).
+In terms of cultural significance, there were no significant findings of O. canarii specifically (Acharya et al., 2019).
+Additionally, as previously stated, the significant use of O. canarii by humans is, along with many other agarics and Basidiomycota, is an edible delicacy.
+The previously mentioned study about the economical importance to humans also delved into the biochemistry and cellular biology of O. canarii (Acharya et al., 2019).
 It was found during the study that levels of acetonitrile and derivatives of phosphate were detected.
-Acetonitrile was found to be present in the processing of O. Canarii and acetonitrile is beneficial to humans due to the fact that acetonitrile is a common ingredient in supplements that are used to break down saturated fatty acids and phosphates are used in the body to build and repair bones, help nerves, and help muscles to contract.
+Acetonitrile was found to be present in the processing of O. canarii and acetonitrile is beneficial to humans due to the fact that acetonitrile is a common ingredient in supplements that are used to break down saturated fatty acids and phosphates are used in the body to build and repair bones, help nerves, and help muscles to contract.